 Marianne is a forceful character.
 Direct and bold, she makes herself at home in the large, creaking house, secluded on a remote island in Brittany.
 When she’s hungry, she doesn’t wait to be served – she finds some bread in the house and eats.
 She smokes a pipe.
 She does her thing.

-She works out the details of her task with the lady of the house and gets to work.
-She’s presented as a chaperone to Héloïse, and while she makes sure Héloïse doesn’t run off or try to kill herself, she studies her face she she can put it on paper later.
+She works out the details of her task with the lady of the house and gets to work, as freelancers do.
+She’s presented as a chaperone to Héloïse, and while she makes sure Héloïse doesn’t run off or try to kill herself, she always studies her face so she can put it on paper later.

 They share the house with only the maid, Sophie, and an easy companionship settles between the three women.
-There’s also a darkness, a problem they need to take care off, some haunting scenes on the beach, the growing attraction between painter and model, and always in the backdrop the imminent return of the lady of the house.
+There’s also a darkness, a problem they need to take care off, some haunting scenes on the beach.
+Yet, the attraction between painter and model grows, always threatened by the imminent return of the lady of the house.